Rest Your Creative Mind by Going to the Mountains

 Climb the mountains and get their good tidings.” — John Muir

-This mountain is Temple Crag (upper right) which tops out at 12,982 ft — it truly is a temple.
+This mountain is Temple Crag (picture at right) which tops out at 12,982 ft — it truly is a temple.

 I passed Temple Crag on my way to the Palisade Glacier (below) which is one of the last remaining glaciers in the Sierra Nevada.

-If you go back 10,000 years, this entire scene would have been covered in ice 3,000 feet thick with the tips of these peaks barely sticking out — that’s a lot of ice cubes.
+If you go back 10,000 years, these scenes would have been covered in ice 3,000 feet thick with the tips of these peaks barely sticking out — that’s a lot of ice cubes.

 Here is some 1,000 year old glacier ice for your drink, and sorry about that delay, the waiters aren’t very fast up here.